inex/ixp-manager-docs-md/docs/features/rpki/cloudflare.md

 systemctl enable octorpki.service
 ```

+**NB:** OctoRPKI listens as a web service by default on port `8081`.
+It's possible to change this port by adding `OCTORPKI_ARGS=-http.addr :8080` to `/etc/default/octorpki` if required.

-As it starts up, there is some info available as JSON under `http://[hostname/ip address]:8080/infos` and the ROAs can be seen as JSON via `http://[hostname/ip address]:8080/output.json` after ~5mins.
+As it starts up, there is some info available as JSON under `http://[hostname/ip address]:8081/infos` and the ROAs can be seen as JSON via `http://[hostname/ip address]:8081/output.json` after ~5mins.

 ## GoRTR